mamertmg/mamertmg/README.md

 Welcome to my Github profile!!
 I am professional chemical engineer working in the polymers industry with an interest in web development and cloud computing.

-* 🌍  I'm based in Germany
+* I'm based in Germany
-* ✉️  You can contact me at [marquezgarcia.a@gmail.com](mailto:marquezgarcia.a@gmail.com)
+* Please contact me at [marquezgarcia.a@gmail.com](mailto:marquezgarcia.a@gmail.com)
-* 🧠  Developing Javascript based applications and learning Python
+🌐 Developing Javascript/Typescript applications and learning Python ☁️

 ### Skills